PayPal Bug Bounty Program.

 - Most vulnerabilities involving active content

-- Most vulnerabilities within our sandbox and labs domains.
+- Most vulnerabilities within our sandbox, lab or staging environments.

 - Outdated Browsers: vulnerabilities contingent upon outdated or unpatched browsers will not be honored, including Internet Explorer versions prior to version 8.